Henry Tattersall

 Henry James Tattersall (21 December 1892 – 5 November 1971) was a New Zealand cricketer.
 He played six matches of first-class cricket for Auckland and Wellington between 1913 and 1928.
 He toured Australia with the New Zealand team in 1913-14 as the second wicket-keeper, but did not play in any of the four first-class matches against state teams.

-Before World War I he worked as an engineer in an Auckland foundry.
+Before World War I Tattersall worked as an engineer in an Auckland foundry.
 During the war he served overseas in the New Zealand Expeditionary Force as a sergeant.

-After the war he settled on 557 acres at Akitio which he had been granted after a ballot under the Discharged Soldiers Settlement Act.
+After the war Tattersall settled on 557 acres at Akitio which he had been granted after a ballot under the Discharged Soldiers Settlement Act.
 In April 1921 he married Muriel Childs.
 They had a son in 1922 but separated soon afterwards and divorced in 1927.
 He moved to Wellington.